 The proposed roof is a 1" (one-inch) double lock standing seam roof in copper.
 The proposed copper roof is a significantly higher quality than the standing seam metal roof.
-The advantages of the copper roof are many, including less cyclical maintenance, the new roof will not rust or corrode, and will more closely match the profile of the existing roof.
-None of these advantages would be the case with a new roof system.
+The advantages of the copper roof are many, including less cyclical maintenance, the new roof won't rust or corrode, and will more closely match the profile of the existing roof, which wouldn't be the case with a new roof system.
 The copper's highly reflective appearance will dull to a green patina which will create an appearance more in keeping with the dull painted surface currently on the roof.
+Additionally, while the HPC does not regulate color, the patinaed copper's appearance will be similar to the painted green of the extant, failing roof.